SynthstromAudible/DelugeFirmware/docs/community_features.md

 #### 3.17 - Select Audio Clip Source from Audio Clip Menu
 - ([#1531]) Added ability to select audio source from within an Audio Clip by opening the Audio Clip Sound Menu (`SHIFT` + `SELECT`) and Selecting the `AUDIO SOURCE` menu
   - Not included in c1.1.0
 - ([#2371]) Source can now also be set to a specific track on the deluge.
 This enables an additional TRACK menu to choose which track to record from.
+To run the instrument through the audio clip's FX choose the FX PROCESSING option

 #### 3.18 - Set Audio Clip Length Equal to Sample Length
 - ([#1542]) Added new shortcut to set the length of an audio clip to the same length as its sample at the current tempo.
 This functionally removes timestretching until the Audio Clip length or Song tempo is changed.